Tove Jansson & Finland: 7 wonderful ways Finland influenced Tove Jansson’s Moomin world

-1. The Finnish Archipelago
+1. The Finnish archipelago

-With 179,584 islands, the archipelagos that surround the coast of Finland often play important roles in the lives of Finns.
-Many people spend their summers in cottages on these islands, relaxing and enjoying time away from daily life.
-The islands of the archipelago were a favorite destination of author Tove Jansson, who spent a great deal of time on the island of Klovharu.
-The influence that island life had on the Moomins was monumental; the natural setting, seclusion, and closeness to the sea of Moominvalley were inspired by it.
-The lighthouse setting of Moominpappa at Sea is also said to be based on the island of Söderskär, one of the many lighthouse islands that line Finland’s coast.
+The archipelago was the summer favourite of author Tove Jansson, who spent a great deal of time on the island of Klovharun.
+The influence that island life had on the Moomin stories was monumental; the natural setting, seclusion, and closeness to the sea in Moominvalley were inspired by it.
+The lighthouse setting of Moominpappa at Sea (1965) is specifically said to be inspired by lighthouses Tove Jansson had seen, such as the island of Söderskär, one of the many lighthouse islands that line Finland’s coast.

 2. Nature

-The beauty of nature is one of the Moomin books’ strongest themes.
-Take for example this quote from Comet in Moominland: “He thought about the sea, the rain, the wind, the sunshine, the grass and the moss… and how it would be impossible to live without them”.
+“He thought about the sea, the rain, the wind, the sunshine, the grass and the moss… and how it would be impossible to live without them”.

-Sophia Jansson, Tove Jansson’s niece, once described the connection between the Moomins and nature by explaining that “The Moomins have a great love and respect for nature, which is a particularly Finnish trait.
+Sophia Jansson, Tove Jansson’s niece, once described the strong connection between the Moomins and nature: “The Moomins have a great love and respect for nature, which is a particularly Finnish trait.
 They go for excursions in the forest or to the seaside, as many families here do.”
-Finns have a deep affinity and appreciation for nature, and taking long walks through forests, gathering wild berries and mushrooms, or boating on the sea are big parts of Finnish culture.

 7 ways Finland influenced the Moomins